Links to Resources at the Bottom of this Page

 Removing trust from the body is an odd twist in this narrative.

-The feelings of being removed from my body had me begin to investigate my story more thoroughly.
-I hired a trained Narrative Focused Trauma Care® coach and started reading the story that I linked above to her.
+The feelings of being removed from my body led me to investigate my story more thoroughly.
+I hired a trained Story Work Coach, and in our first meeting I started reading this story around modesty conditioning.

 As I did, I listened to the signals that my body gave as I was reading it.